 - Most airports offer duty-free stores.
 These aren’t always a great deal, but if there is something you’d buy anyway and can avoid tax, then take advantage.

-- Sign up for the living social deals and Groupon newsletters at the city you will be visiting several months in advance.
+- Sign up for the Living Social deals at the city you will be visiting several months in advance.
 Then if you see a great deal, you can buy it before you travel.

 - Skip tourist hot spots.
 If you’ve already been there or aren’t that interested in the “popular” thing to do, seek out the local dives.
 Check out the back road diners and little-known wildlife areas.
 They are often less crowded and always less expensive.